 Step 3: Your online manual should come in handy in this step as you have to find out the correct slot where you need to insert the new memory.
 Each slot signifies the bandwidth that your RAM has.

-As sometimes, the motherboards accept the second and fourth slots and other times, first and third.
+Sometimes, the motherboards accept the second and fourth slots and other times, the first and third.
 Therefore, it becomes essential to check your motherboard manual first and then take the appropriate step.

 Step 4: When all the sticks are aligned in their appropriate slots, check if the wing clips are locked in.
 After double-checking everything, you must close the PC.
 Plug your system and boot it.